Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 ___

 ## Detailed Description
-This is a C++ implementation of the ataraxis-transport-layer (AXTL) library designed to run on Arduino or Teensy microcontrollers.
+This is a C++ implementation of the ataraxis-transport-layer (AXTL) library, designed to run on Arduino or Teensy microcontrollers.
 It provides methods for bidirectionally communicating with a host-computer running the [ataraxis-transport-layer-pc](https://github.com/Sun-Lab-NBB/ataraxis-transport-layer) companion library written in Python.
 The library abstracts most steps necessary for data transmission, such as serializing data into payloads,